Ceph

 openstack_pools_extra:

-- "{{ openstack_cinder_extra001_pool }}"
+- "{{ openstack_extra001_pool }}"

 If more than one Ceph cluster is managed with one manager, do not place the

-parameters in inventory/group_vars/generic
+parameters in environments/ceph/configuration.yml

-but in a corresponding directory.
+but in a corresponding file.

 Parameter | Default value |